ri182/instagram-emotion-x/README.md

 # instagram-emotion-x
-Instagram profile emotional analysis using DeepFace

-Flask server hosting an webapp for Instagram profile image emotion analysis.
+Flask server hosting a webapp for Instagram profile image emotion analysis.

 Grabs all the profile images then does an emotional analysis using a self-hosted DeepFace API and frontail then plots it into a chart.